Custom Plugin Deployment

 Securing the communication between BioT and the function code will be done by utilizing JWT.
 BioT will send a signed token that will have to be verified by the function before executing its custom code.

-Also for the plugin to be able to make API calls to BioT you'll have to create a service user, and use its credentials from inside the plug.
+Also, for the plugin to be able to make API calls to BioT, you'll have to create a service user and use its credentials from inside the plugin.
 Refer to the service user documentation for more information.